nacorga/ai-pr-reviewer/README.md

 # AI PR Reviewer

-An automated bot that reviews GitHub Pull Requests using OpenAI to provide comments and improvement suggestions.
+An automated bot that reviews GitHub and Bitbucket Pull Requests using OpenAI to provide comments and improvement suggestions.

 ## Features

 - Automatic Pull Request review
 - Code analysis using OpenAI API
 - Detailed comments on modified files
-- GitHub integration via webhooks
+- GitHub and Bitbucket integration via webhooks
 - Support for PR events: opening, reopening, and synchronization
 - Custom review guidelines via `.pr-guidelines` folder
 - Smart context management for large codebases
+- Secure webhook handling with signature verification

 ## Purpose

-This application was developed to automate the code review process in GitHub repositories.
+This application was developed to automate the code review process in GitHub and Bitbucket repositories.
 It helps development teams by:

 - Reducing time spent on manual code reviews
 - Providing consistent and objective feedback